blackberry/ECMA5Extend/README.md

     };

 ## Friends ##
-Ecma5-extend does not use strict typename validation to allow the implementation friend types.
-Instead it provides a mechanism for types to access eachother's PrivateInterfaces' on the type definition.
+ECMA5-Extend does not use strict typename validation to allow the implementation friend types.
+Instead it provides a mechanism for types to access each other's PrivateInterfaces' on the type definition.

 __`getPrivate (object)`__ - returns the private interface for a `PublicInterface` of that type.
 *Throws __`TypeError`__ if `object` is not of this type.*

 ## Eventing ##

-Ecma5-extend provides a default implementation for an eventing system, with the following api
+ECMA5-Extend provides a default implementation for an eventing system, with the following API

 * *public* __`publish (event, ...)`__ - emit an event (supports multiple parameters)
 * *public* __`subscribe (event, callback)`__ - subscribe to an event